: Upload a List of Subnets with Only Static IP Addresses

 There is a limit of 10,000 subnets for each uploaded CSV file.
 If you need to upload more than 10,000, upload multiple CSV files.

-After you provide IoT Security with a subnet configuration specifying that it has static IP addresses and then IoT Security detects traffic from a device in that subnet, it considers the device a static IP device.
+detects traffic from a device in that subnet, it considers the device a static IP device.
 Using the IP address as the device ID (instead of a MAC address), it adds the device to its inventory.
-IoT Security adds static IP devices to its inventory in this manner only for devices that are not discovered through other detection mechanisms such as ARP logs.

-1. Navigate to the Subnets page (
+1. Navigate to the Networks page (

 ) and then click